keraton/mathj/README.md

 MathJ is limited to integer type operation, it can handles : add, minus, multiply and divide operation.

-MathJ provide a simple String parser to interpret a mathematical expression to a java object
+MathJ provides a simple String parser to interpret a mathematical expression to a java object

     @Test public void // 2 / ((1 + 1) + 2
     should_2_divide_$$1_plus_1££_plus_2() throws SyntaxException, ValidationReaderException {